Services in Kansas

 Kansas may get its fame from "The Wizard of Oz," but the state is also known as the breadbasket of our nation.
 The state's expanse of plains and prairie make for some beautiful and peaceful cemetery options.

-The above factors aside, people choose cemeteries in Kansas for many personal reasons, including proximity to family, amenities such as gardens for religious reflection or memorial benches, and aesthetics.
+The above factors aside, people choose cemeteries and funeral homes in Kansas for many personal reasons, including proximity to family, amenities such as gardens for religious reflection or memorial benches, and aesthetics.

 For example, the humid climate of Hutchinson creates a fertile environment for flowers, and is one of the reasons the 16 gardens found in Fairlawn Burial Park are so lush and beautiful.